 Type of Privilege Privileged Operations CodeModification You must have CodeModification privilege to create or modify instances of GsNMethod, GsMethodDictionary, or Class.
 Also see the discussion following this table.
 OtherPassword You must have OtherPassword privilege to make any changes to a UserProfile.
 This includes adding or removing a SymbolDictionary to/from a SymbolList that is not your own.
 OtherPassword is also required to find out information about UserProfiles other than the currently logged in session.
 OtherPassword is required to make any changes to AllUsers, including creating a new user and configuring security requirements.
-ObjectSecurityPoli cyCreation Required in order to creating a new GsObjectSecurityPolicy, using GsObjectSecurityPolicy class>>newInRepository: or any methods that invoke this.
+ObjectSecurityPoli cyCreation Required in order to creating a new GsObjectSecurityPolicy, using GsObjectSecurityPolicy class>>new, newInRepository: or any methods that invoke these.
 For compatibility with previous versions, the SegmentCreation privilege also resolves to this privilege.
 ObjectSecurityPoli cyProtection You must have ObjectSecurityPolicyProtection to update the authorizations of a GsObjectSecurityPolicy, other than one that is owned by the current session's user.
-This includes GsObjectSecurityPolicy>>group:authorizatio n:, ownerAuthorization:, and worldAuthorization:.
+This includes GsObjectSecurityPolicy>>group:authorizatio n:,ownerAuthorization:,and worldAuthorization:.
 For compatibility with previous versions, the SegmentProtection privilege also resolves to this privilege.
 FileControl FileControl is required for operations that access external files, including operations related to backup, restore, transaction logs, and extents.
+GarbageCollection Required to perform any garbage collection operation, to start and stop Admin and Reclaim GcGems, and force epoch or reclaim to run.
+Also required to audit and profile the repository.